Mindfulness means being aware of the present moment. Some studies suggest it can help with mental health and wellbeing.

-These family-friendly activities support children to feel calm and be kind to themselves.
+You can try some activities to help children feel calm and be kind to themselves.

 This exercise is a good way to slow the breath or racing thoughts.
-It is sometimes called the “Take 5” breathing exercise.
-Explain and practice these steps with your child.
+It is sometimes called the ‘Take 5’ breathing exercise.
+Explain and practise these steps with your child.

 Pick a selection of mindful activities and write each one on a piece of card or paper.
 Put them all in a jar or box somewhere you spend time together.
 Each family member can then choose one at random to do every day.
-Here are some ideas to get your started:
+Activities could include:

 Making this part of your child’s bedtime routine is a great way to let go of worries.
 Ask your child:

-These questions help your child savour the good stuff and take pride in their achievements.
+These questions help your child savour the good things and take pride in their achievements.
 They’re also a chance to release disappointment, and remember that tomorrow is a fresh start.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.